 "Company culture" is a buzzword we've all heard by now.
-As the name implies, it's a nod to a company's way of being—how their values and expectations shape the employee experience.
-Fitting in with the company vibe can make a huge difference when it comes to your professional growth and career happiness, but culture can be notoriously difficult to gauge.
+Fitting in with the company culture can make a huge difference when it comes to your professional growth and career happiness, but culture can be notoriously difficult to gauge.
 When you are interviewing for a job, how do you get a sense of how a company lives their values and the cultural expectations they have for their employees?

 A worthy follow-up is to ask about any regular social events.
 Connecting with fellow employees plays a major role in work happiness.
 Go beyond the water cooler and ask directly about routine get-togethers and other opportunities for fostering authentic connections.

 2. Can I take an office tour?

 This is a simple interview question that can reveal much about life at a particular office.
 Do you see closed cubicles or a collaborative, open-air setup?
 Take note of the dress code; are employees in straight-laced business attire or more self-expressive clothing?

 An office tour is also an ideal time to ask the interviewer about what work styles the company supports.
 Is it a strict in-office, 9-to-5 policy?
 Or do employees have the option to, say, take their laptop to a local park to meet deadlines in the fresh air?
 Is working remotely on the table?
 You won't always know until you ask.

 3. How are employees recognized for their achievements (and failures)?

 What happens when someone slam dunks a project?
 An interview question like this signals an understanding of the realities of employee recognition.

 "Is it just kudos on Slack or in an email, or is it a shout out at town hall?" asks Drummond.
 "Celebrating each other's successes, for me, is a big thing.
 We all want to be recognized; it can sometimes feel better than a raise!"